DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/07/10 v0.780
+- UPDATE - items on market with owner who is muted will get removed once someone attempt to purchase it
 - UI - Updated scavange and ai farm action button
 - UPDATE - Merged word filter from contributed list in Github
 - NEW - Added de, pt and roplay chat channel log to discord